Brandon-Parker9/Julia-Sets/html_viewer/README.md

 ### Run npm Server

 Start your Node.js server to serve the HTML file along with the OpenSeadragon library and DZI files.

+### How to use Current zip Folder Full of Deep Zoom Images